googlearchive/test_runner.dart/CONTENT_SHELL_INSTALL_INSTRUCTIONS.md

 ## Mac OS X

- - Unzip the archive and move the Content Shell.app file to your Application folder
+ - Unzip the archive and move the Content Shell.app file to your `Applications` folder
  - Create a `content_shell` bash script in your `/usr/local/bin` folder (or another folder that's in your `PATH`) with the following content: